-Join Donovan Keith for an in-depth discussion in this video Understanding materials, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Understanding materials, part of Cinema 4D: Creating Materials.

 Modeling defines the shape of an object, and lighting helps to reveal its form,…textures or materials as CINEMA calls them, reveal the substance of an object.…Everything in our world is made up of different sorts of stuff or materials.…This bucket for example, is made up of plastic and some sort of metal.…This, even though I'm not sure what it is, I can tell is metallic.…And without having to touch it, I know that this parking structure is mostly made…of concrete.
 Some textures are made up of multiple…surfaces, like this peeling paint, where we see both the paint and the wood below it.…